OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

-This is simply because we are trying to print the *representation of the function* by using directly the name of the parameter in `$operationAsParam` instead of the value returned after invoking (running) the function.
+This is simply because we are trying to print the *representation of the function* by using directly the name of the parameter in `$operationAsParam` instead of printing the value returned after invoking (running) the function.

-To fix this, you just need to modify the String template from this representation of the function :
+To fix this, you just need to modify the *String Template* from this representation of the function :

 ```kotlin